 As a Meteorology PhD student, you will work closely together with your supervisors.
 In addition, you will have a monitoring committee to provide support and follow your progress in 6-monthly meetings.

-You will have a very exciting range of opportunities to work with other researchers across Reading's Environment Theme and to take part in multi-disciplinary training activities that are organised by the SCENARIO Doctoral Training Programme.
+You will have a very exciting range of opportunities to work with other researchers across Reading's Environment Theme and to take part in multi-disciplinary training activities that are organised by the department.

 "The skills learnt and the scientists that I was lucky enough to meet and work with during my PhD gave me the skills and confidence to go out into the post-PhD world".